 Given that ENSO is the source of the strongest interannual variability on Earth, it is not surprising that it also leads to the strongest modern precipitation anomalies over SA (Fig. 5).
 In general in the tropics, El Niño events lead to significant precipitation reductions over much of tropical SA, with the strongest signal seen in N Brazil along the Atlantic coast and in the Andes of Colombia.
 Over NE Brazil the precipitation reduction is the result of El Niño events inducing a delayed anomalous warming of the tropical N Atlantic in boreal spring (e.g. Curtis and Hastenrath, 1995; Giannini et al., 2001).
 Hence the ENSO influence in this region strongly projects onto the TNA pattern (Fig. 4).
 Over the N Amazon Basin the precipitation reduction is the result of a shifted Walker circulation, enhanced subsidence and reduced convective activity (e.g. Liebmann and Marengo, 2001; Ronchail et al., 2002).
 In the subtropics on the other hand precipitation is enhanced during El Niño events, in particular over southeastern SA (see also Grimm et al., 2000).
 The only tropical location that sees an increase in precipitation during El Niño is along the Pacific coast of Ecuador and northern Peru, where flooding is a common occurrence during these events (e.g. Takahashi, 2004).
 During La Niña events these precipitation anomalies are essentially reversed.
-The correlations are weaker in our annual analysis over some regions where the ENSO influence is highly seasonal, such as the precipitation reduction over the 'Altiplano' (high plain) region in DJF (Vuille et al., 2000) or the enhanced precipitation during El Niño in C Chile in June to August (JJA; Montecinos and Aceituno, 2003).
+The correlations are weaker in our annual analysis over some regions where the ENSO influence is highly seasonal, such as the precipitation reduction over the "Altiplano" (high plain)

+Climate variability and human impact in South America during the last 2000 years region in DJF (Vuille et al., 2000) or the enhanced precipitation during El Niño in C Chile in June to August (JJA; Montecinos and Aceituno, 2003).

-The largest change in the IPO in the period analyzed is related to the Pacific climate shift of 1976-77, when the tropical Pacific switched from its cold to its warm phase.
-Since El Niño events also became more frequent and stronger over this period (including the two extreme events of 1982-83 and 1997-98), it is no surprise that the observed changes in precipitation associated with the IPO are similar to the ENSO footprint, albeit somewhat weaker.
-Indeed the low-frequency modulation by the IPO may strengthen El Niño events during its positive phase and weaken La Niña events, while the opposite is the case during the IPO negative phase, a phenomenon known as 'constructive interference' (e.g. Andreoli and Kayano, 2005).
+The largest change in the IPO in the period analyzed is related to the Pacific climate shift of 1976-1977, when the tropical Pacific switched from its cold to its warm phase.

+Since El Niño events also became more frequent and stronger over this period (including the two extreme events of 1982-1983 and 1997-1998), it is no surprise that the observed changes in precipitation associated with the IPO are similar to the ENSO footprint, albeit somewhat weaker.
+Indeed the low-frequency modulation by the IPO may strengthen El Niño events during its positive phase and weaken La Niña events, while the opposite is the case during the IPO negative phase, a phenomenon known as "constructive interference" (e.g. Andreoli and Kayano, 2005).
 Espinoza Villar et al. (2009) documented the influence of Pacific interdecadal variability on precipitation over the Amazon Basin and showed that its positive phase is related to a decrease in precipitation over the basin since 1975, consistent with our results.